seanmckaybeck/KismetPiDisplay/README.md

 ## Licensing

 This project uses some code from Adafruit's [PiMiner](https://github.com/adafruit/PiMiner) and as such this project is licensed under GPLv3 like PiMiner.

+## See it in action

+Unfortunately I can't embed YouTube videos here, so follow the links to see it in action.

+Starting up the code is [simple](https://www.youtube.com/watch?v=C2a5YFlhnfo).

+Sorry about the poor quality, but [here is the LCD code in action](https://www.youtube.com/watch?v=Cq7il6wo5so).